rohittm/the-force/trunk/readme.txt

 == Screenshots ==

-/The_Force/screenshot-1.png
-/The_Force/screenshot-2.png
-/The_Force/screenshot-3.png
+1. Description for screenshot 1
+2. Description for screenshot 2
+3. Description for screenshot 3

 == Changelog ==

-=1.2=
+= 1.3 =
+Rougue One Dialogues Added

+= 1.2 =

-*The Force Awakens Best Quote Added !
+The Force Awakens Best Quote Added !

-=1.1=
+= 1.1 =
-*Spelling errors corrected !
+Spelling errors corrected !

 = 1.0 =
-*New Quotes Added.
+New Quotes Added.